 I was literally using everything I could find in my friends’ fridge.
 We were staying at some friends for a few days and they had an amazing fridge packed with all kinds of fruits and veggies; and even fresh and frozen berries of all kinds and colors.
 They were kind enough to let me borrow some of their plants so I made a smoothie using all the veggies I could find (and match together in my smoothie) plus a few of those berries.

 Let’s add more veggies to our smoothies!

-So, if you want to make yourself a smoothie that’s loaded with healthy ingredients (including some strange ones like celery and fennel), I suggest to open that fridge right now and get to work.
-Enjoy!
+If you want to make yourself a smoothie that’s loaded with healthy ingredients (including strange ones like celery and fennel), I suggest to open that fridge right now and get to work.

 How did you started making smoothies?
 Would you try this recipe?
 Let me know in the comments below.